nimble-dev/nimble/README.md

 NIMBLE is an R package for hierarchical statistical modeling (aka graphical modeling).
-It enables writing general models along with methods such as Markov chain Monte Carlo (MCMC), particle filtering (aka sequential Monte Carlo), and other general methods.
+It enables writing general models along with methods such as Markov chain Monte Carlo (MCMC), particle filtering (aka sequential Monte Carlo), Laplace approximation and other general methods.

 For writing statistical models, NIMBLE adopts and extends the BUGS language, making it largely compatible with